PedroAchcar/Algorithms-and-Data-Structures/Data_Structures/Stack/README.md

 🔹 Test 7: Peek in an empty stack
 The stack is empty.

-🔹 Test 8: Size of the stack
+🔹 Test 8: Lenght of the stack
 0
 ```